gbmhunter/blog/content/pcb-design/desmear-and-etchback/index.md

 Negative etchback is when the copper layers recede from the edge of the via hole, as shown in the diagram below.

-{{< img src="etchback-negative.png" width="314px" caption="The cross-section of a via with negative etchback.
-Notice how the copper plane recedes from the edge of the via hole."  >}}
+{{% figure src="etchback-negative.png" width="314px" caption="The cross-section of a via with negative etchback.
+Notice how the copper plane recedes from the edge of the via hole."  %}}

 ## Methods